1099 Best Practices and Key Points

 With the rise of the gig economy, a growing number of professionals and vendors are operating as independent contractors, not as corporations.
 If you work with independent contractors, here are some points to keep in mind throughout the year, so your files will be in order when the next 1099 deadline rolls around.

-- Payments made by credit card or through payment systems such as PayPal are excluded from IRS reporting on Form 1099-NEC.
+6. Most payments made by credit card or through payment systems such as PayPal are excluded from IRS reporting on Form 1099-NEC.
+However, even with a high threshold governing that exclusion at this time, best practices dictate that 1099s should be filed for all vendors.

 Westchester Office: